OpeyemiAkinwumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit is used to display the content list of the current directory 2-bring_me_home is used to change the working directory to the user’s home directory 3-listfiles is used to display the current directory in a long format
+1-listit is used to display the content list of the current directory 2-bring_me_home is used to change the working directory to the user’s home directory 3-listfiles is used to display the current directory in a long format 4-listmorefiles is used to display hidden files in a long format